anderkve/FYS3150/_sources/book/introduction_to_cpp/hello_world.md

 - The `return` keyword ends a function.
 Since the `main` function has return-type `int`, we return an integer: `return 0;` Returning 0 from the main function indicates that the program completed successfully.

+So far, so good -- now on to the next topic!